English Teaching Job In China, Guangzhou

 Then the girls put on a mock Beijing accent, and we all spoke in Beijing dialect.

-I was signing the contract with the manager.
+I was signing the English teaching work contract with the manager.
 She had the paperwork out.

 The manager explained, “You are going to be earning 215 RMB per hour.”

-Then the girl from HR got out a calculator and explained to me how much that would be after tax.
+Then the HR girl got out a calculator and explained to me how much that would be after tax.

 She said, “If you earn 5,000 RMB, after tax it would be 800 RMB of tax, so you will earn 4,200 RMB.”

-Once I signed the contract, in a sheepish, unbelievable tone, the manager said,
+Once I signed the English teaching work contract, in a sheepish, unconvincing tone, the manager said,

-“We need to put a stamp on it.
-When you come to work for us on Monday, we will give you a copy with your stamp on it.”
+“We need to put a stamp on your work contract.
+When you come to work for us on Monday, we will give you a copy of the work contract with your stamp on it.”

 I said, “That is no problem.”

-I did not have a chance to look over the contract.
+I did not have a chance to look over the work contract.
 I just signed it.

-That was the unprofessional bit about this interview.
-They should have given me an opportunity to view the contract.
+That was the unprofessional bit about this English teaching interview.
+They should have given me an opportunity to view the work contract.

 Starting Times And Availability

-Then I asked, “When do you want me to start work?
-I can start on Saturday or Sunday because that is your most busy period.”
+Speaking English, I then asked, “When do you want me to start teaching?
+I can start on Saturday or Sunday because that is your busiest period.”

 The manager then said, “You can just start on Monday.”